hevprog/Platformer/README.md

   You will be familiar with Git technology and engage in a developement that uses the scrum principle. <br>

 <b>What to expect? </b> <br>
-  Lets not expect too much in making a successful project. as it is our first time!, but we should also learn from our failure.
-So that someday <b>it is your turn to Host the project!</b>.<br>
+  Let’s manage our expectations; this is our first project!
+We’ll learn from our failures and grow together, paving the way for you to host future projects.</b>.<br>
-  Upon joining the project, you are expected to be familiar with basic OOP.
+  Its okay if you are new in, maybe EVERYTHING about this, rest assured this is a beginner-friendly project!